Fieldwire/fieldwire_api_docs/source/includes/_users.md

 Content-Type: application/json
 ```

-This endpoint will resend an invite email to user if they haven't joined fieldwire yet.
+This endpoint will resend an invite email to user if they haven't joined Fieldwire yet.

 <aside class="warning">
     This will not reinvite removed users to a project.
 To re-add a user simply invite their email address again.